MicrosoftDocs/dynamics365smb-docs/financials/finance-set-up-prepayments.md

     ms.tgt_pltfrm: na
     ms.workload: na
     ms.search.keywords:
-    ms.date: 08/07/2017
+    ms.date: 15/01/2018
-    ms.author: sgroespe
+    ms.author: edupont

 ---
-# How to: Set Up Prepayments
+# Set Up Prepayments
 If you require your customers to submit payment before you ship an order to them, or if your vendor requires you to submit payment before they ship an order to you, you can use the Prepayment functionality.
 The functionality enables you to invoice and collect deposits required from customers or to remit deposits to vendors, and to ensure that all partial payments are posted against an invoice.
-For more information, see [How to: Create Prepayment Invoices](finance-how-to-create-prepayment-invoices.md).
+For more information, see [Create Prepayment Invoices](finance-how-to-create-prepayment-invoices.md).

 Before you can post prepayment invoices, you have to set up the posting accounts in the general ledger, and you have to set up number series for prepayment documents.